OutSystems/docs-product/src/develop/logic/emails-reactive/intro.md

 tags: support-application_development, article-page
 ---

-# Technical Preview - Emails in Mobile and Reactive Web Apps
+# Emails in Mobile and Reactive Web Apps

-Create and send emails from Mobile and Reactive Web Apps, as part of a technical preview.
-The technical preview consists of **Emails for Mobile and Reactive** and **Attachments in Mobile and Reactive emails**.
-See the prerequisites section to learn about product versions that support features you want to try out.
+Create and send **Emails for Mobile and Reactive** along with **Attachments in Mobile and Reactive emails**.

 ## Prerequisites

-To use this feature, you must meet the following requirements for the [technical previews](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/Technical_Preview_features).

-**General requirements**
+* You're using Platform Server 11.14 or later.
+If your're using an earlier version, see the [prerequisites for technical preview](#prerequisites-for-technical-preview).

-* Your Service Studio is up to date (recommended).
-Sections that follow specify the minimum version for a feature.
+* Your Service Studio is up to date.
 * You have configured the SMTP server.
 See [Configure OutSystems to Send Emails](../../../extensibility-and-integration/configure-send-emails.md) for instructions.

-**Emails and basic widgets**

-* You're using Platform Server 11.12.0 or later.
-* You have activated the technical preview **Emails for Mobile and Reactive** in LifeTime in all environments.

-**Email templates, Image with binary content, List, Table, If**,

-* You're using Service Studio 11.11.12 or later.
-* You're using Platform Server 11.13.0 or later.
-* You have activated the technical preview **Emails for Mobile and Reactive** in LifeTime in all environments.

-**Attachments**

-* You're using Service Studio 11.11.12 or later.
-* You're using Platform Server 11.13.0 or later.
-* You have activated the technical previews **Emails for Mobile and Reactive** and **Attachments in Mobile and Reactive emails** in LifeTime, in all environments.

 ## Getting started